josephxbrick/accordion/README.md

 * **isAnimated**: (optional) boolean: whether the accordion item animates when it opens

 ### accordion.contractItem()
-Use the contractItem() function to close an accordion item.
+Use the contractItem() function to close an accordion item (i.e., without tapping it)
 ```
 contractItem(layer, isAnimated)
 ```